LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 The compiler checks whenever possible that all variables in a lambda expression are either classified as free variables or as lambda parameters.
-The use of non-classified variables in a lambda expression should be regarded as a programming error.
+Non-classified variables in a lambda expression should be regarded as a programming error.
 Unfortunately, the dynamic features of the language and lack of sufficient information at compile time may prevent the compiler of checking all uses of lambda